Funerals and reducing the spread of COVID-19

 Appropriate measures and protocols have been implemented and continue to be developed to manage this situation; we are monitoring developments closely.

-As a precautionary measure, we respectfully request that if you have travelled internationally over the last 14 days or are experiencing symptoms similar to cold or flu that you:
+As a precautionary measure, we respectfully request that if you are experiencing symptoms similar to cold or flu that you:

 - do not attend funeral services and after-funeral gatherings.